Social media affects the timing, location, and severity of school shootings: Models

 First, we analyze the the fraction of pairs of attacks that are located within a specific distance of each other (Fig. \ref{fig:M_Hawkes}).
 The distance between all attack pairs is similar to that expected if the attacks were distributed proportional to the US population.
 Next, we analyzed the effect of time and distance in the spreading of attacks.
 Figures \ref{fig:M_Hawkes}B--C show the two components of the kernel function $g$, the intensity decrease as a function of the distance between attacks (Fig. \ref{fig:M_Hawkes}B) and the decrease as a function of time between attacks (Fig. \ref{fig:M_Hawkes}C).
-If the attacks were uniformly distributed, the algorithm would assign a low weight to the kernel function (Fig. \ref{fig:S_Hawkes}A--C).
-However, we obtained a consistent form of the kernel function for all three databases studied.
+If the attacks were uniformly distributed, the algorithm would assign a low weight to the kernel function.
+However, we obtained a consistent form of the kernel function for all databases studied.
 Both the distance between attacks and the time between attacks diminish the probability of new attacks as an approximate power-law.
 Moreover, although the consistency in distance can be explained by the underlying distribution of population (Fig. \ref{fig:M_Hawkes}B), the consistency in timing cannot be explained by an underlying Poisson process (Fig. \ref{fig:M_Hawkes}C).
-Thus our results indicate that while the attacks occur approximately at random in space, with the exception of within-town attacks, the attacks do affect the timing of new shootings, increasing the rate of attacks by a 3-10 fold, especially in ten days following the attack.
+Thus our results indicate that while the attacks occur approximately at random in space, with the exception of within-town attacks, the attacks do affect the timing of new shootings, increasing the rate of attacks by a 3-10 fold, especially in the week following the attack.
+Our results are consistent with those of Towers \etal~\cite{towers2015a}, where the kernel of the Hawkes process was explicitly modeled with a exponential decay on time.
+While Towers \etal\ determined that an attack had a half-life of 8.9 days ([3.7-36.9] days) in subsequent attacks, we estimate it on 7.3 days ([5.2 - 11.3] days).
 The Hawkes model confirms the presence of attack cascades, and quantifies the effect of distance and time in the probability of new attacks.